-The Barracuda team realized that the way forward was to make a product that an IT guy could install by himself.
+The Barracuda team realized that the way forward was to make a product that an IT person could install by themself.
 After some discussion, they decided that an appliance that can update itself over the Internet was the right model and set out to build one that could block spam effectively while being easy to use.
 Importantly, they realized that the updates could be turned into subscriptions that would lock in recurring revenue.

 The company decided to let people order the appliances for themselves on the website.
 It wasn’t clear at this point that businesses would just buy and install their own hardware.
 But they did.
 In fact, customers tried to buy appliances before the product was even ready to ship.
 Barracuda told customers that they were on backorder in an effort to stall for time.

 Barracuda based the product roadmap on customer feedback.
 Often, the founders would find themselves in the office taking customer calls and when someone would ask about a feature they’d determine how quickly they could get it into the product.
 Like a lot of things at Barracuda, the company never deviated from that early way of doing things and engineers still sit with the customer-support team.

 Conventional wisdom when Barracuda launched was that you couldn’t build a big company selling to small and medium businesses.
 The transactions aren’t large enough.

 Barracuda’s subscription model proved otherwise.
 The model also scaled to new products.
 Dean added some through acquisition and Barracuda developed others itself.
 The company has also been aided by a big marketing insight: Small and medium businesses behave more like consumers than traditional enterprises.
 Hence, the Barracuda signs in airports across the country.